EnglishBen/GTAFrostedWinterRemastered-Public/README.md

 - **Can I change the snow physics?**

 Yes!
-If you want the original snow physics back, simply take the surface.dat we've included and copy it into your Data folder.
+If you want the original snow physics back, simply take the [surface.dat from here](https://github.com/EnglishBen/GTAFrostedWinterRemastered-Public/blob/main/Enable%20Snow%20Physics/surface.dat) and copy it into your Data folder.
+To download the file, just click the "download raw file" button.

 - **Can I mute the voiceover?**